-3.1 Members should be mindful at all times of the rights accorded to creditors in relation to fees under insolvency legislation, and when acting in an advisory capacity or as office holder should ensure that adequate steps are taken to bring those rights to their attention.
-Appendix C contains the text of a set of explanatory notes on the bases on which office holders' remuneration is fixed in a format suitable for making creditors aware of the relevant provisions.
-Members are required to ensure that information on how to access the explanatory note appropriate to the type of insolvency proceedings concerned or the equivalent information in some other suitable format, is made available to creditors before any resolution is passed to fix or approve the office holder's remuneration.

-- 3.2 The particular nature of an insolvency office holder's position renders it of primary importance that all payments made to his own firm out of funds under his control should be disclosed and explained to those who are charged with the responsibility for approving his remuneration.
+- 3.1 Members should be mindful at all times of the rights accorded to creditors in relation to fees under insolvency legislation, and when acting in an advisory capacity or as office holder should ensure that adequate steps are taken to bring those rights to their attention.
+Appendix C contains the text of a set of explanatory notes on the bases on which office holders' remuneration is fixed in a format suitable for issue to creditors.
+Members are required to ensure that the explanatory note appropriate to the type of insolvency proceedings concerned or the equivalent information in some other suitable format, is made available to creditors before any resolution is passed to fix or approve the office holder's remuneration. - 3.2 The particular nature of an insolvency office holder's position renders it of primary importance that all payments made to his own firm out of funds under his control should be disclosed and explained to those who are charged with the responsibility for approving his remuneration.
 When seeking agreement to his fees, the office holder should provide sufficient supporting information to enable those responsible for approving his remuneration ('the approving body') to form a judgement as to whether the proposed fee is reasonable having regard to all the circumstances of the case.
-The nature and extent of the supporting information which should be provided will depend on: - the nature of the approval being sought; - the stage during the administration of the case at which it is being sought; and - the size and complexity of the case. - 3.3 Where, at any creditors' or committee meeting, agreement is sought to the terms on which the office holder is to be remunerated, he should provide the meeting with details of the charge-out rates of all grades of staff, including principals, which are likely to be involved on the case. - Where agreement is sought to fees during the course of the assignment, an up to 3.4 date receipts and payments account should always be provided.
+The nature and extent of the supporting information which should be provided will depend on: - the nature of the approval being sought; - the stage during the administration of the case at which it is being sought; and - the size and complexity of the case. - 3.3 Where, at any creditors' or committee meeting, agreement is sought to the terms on which the office holder is to be remunerated, he should provide the meeting with details of the charge-out rates of all grades of staff, including principals, which are likely to be involved on the case. - 3.4 Where agreement is sought to fees during the course of the assignment, an up to date receipts and payments account should always be provided.
 Where the proposed fee is based on time costs the office holder should disclose to the approving body the time spent and the charge-out value in the particular case, together with, where appropriate, such additional information as may reasonably be required having regard to the size and complexity of the case The additional information should comprise a sufficient explanation of what the office holder has achieved and how it was achieved to enable the value of the exercise to be assessed (whilst recognising that the office holder must fulfil certain statutory obligations that might be seen to bring no added value for creditors) and to establish that the time spent has been properly given.
 That assessment will need to be made having regard to the time spent and the rates at which that time was charged, bearing in mind the factors set out in paragraphs 2.2.2 and 2.3.2 above.
 Appendix D sets out a suggested format, with explanatory notes, for producing the information required to enable this assessment to be carried out.
 It provides for a degree of analysis of time by activity and grade of staff and sets out suggested categories for the purposes of this analysis.
-Whilst the approach embodied in Appendix D is potentially applicable to all types and sizes of case, the degree of analysis and form of presentation should be proportionate to the size and complexity of the case, and not all categories of activity will always be relevant. - 3.5 Regulation 36A of the Insolvency Regulations 1994 (as amended) requires insolvency office holders to provide certain information about time spent on a case, free of charge, upon request by specified persons.
-The persons entitled to ask for this information are -
+Whilst the approach embodied in Appendix D is potentially applicable to all types and sizes of case, the degree of analysis and form of presentation should be proportionate to the size and complexity of the case, and not all categories of activity will always be relevant.